cardano-foundation/CIPs/CIP-0118/README-nested.md

 ### CIP-0118 "Validation Zones-implicit"

-The key difference between the Validation Zones-implicit design and this design is that this design does not require any changes to be made to the operation of the mempool.
+The key difference between the Validation Zones-implicit design and this design is that this design does not require as many (any?) major changes to be made to the operation of the mempool.
 This is achieved by building a top-level transaction that includes a list of sub-transactions, rather than modifying block structure to contain such lists of transactions directly.
 Also, this design allows `ExUnits` to be specified by the top-level transaction for